AxisCommunications/acap-runtime/README.md

 - [ ] TODO: Describe the benefits of gRPC support for ACAP

+ACAP runtime provides a network protocol based service, using [gRPC][gRPC] to expose a number of [APIs](#apis) for client usage.
+It is available both as an ACAP application and as a containerized version.
+The ACAP application is mainly suitable for use together with the [ACAP Native SDK][acap-documentation-native], whereas the containerized version is aimed to be used together with the [ACAP Computer Vision SDK][acap-documentation-cv].

+> Please note!
+>
-ACAP runtime can either be used as an installed ACAP application or as a containerized version.
+> ACAP runtime can run either with TLS authenticated or without.
+> Be aware that running without TLS authentication is extremely insecure and we strongly recommend against this.
+> See [TLS](#tls) for information on how to generate certificates for TLS authentication when using ACAP runtime.

 ### Requirements

-- [ ] TODO: Is there a template for this?
 - [ ] TODO: Check if min versions are correct

 The following requirements need to be met.